bougyman/wifish/README.md

 Common fixes:

 1. Start wpa\_supplicant Example: `wpa_supplicant -B -c /etc/wpa_supplicant/wpa_spplicant.conf -i wlan0`
-   You may need to modify your conf file location as well as interface, and this must be done as root or with sudo
+   You may need to modify your conf file location as well as the -i interface, and this must be done as root or with sudo
 2. Make sure you have rights to the wpa\_supplicant control socket, take a look a the first few lines of wpa\_supplicant.conf and it should be clear what group you have to be in.
 Of course you can always just run wifish as root (But don't)
 3. Read some docs